Spurs Sports & Entertainment: San Antonio Stars

 The San Antonio Stars played in the Western Conference in the Women's National Basketball Association (WNBA).
-The team was founded in Salt Lake City, Utah as the Utah Starzz before the league's inaugural 1997 season began; the team moved to San Antonio before the 2003 season.
+The team was founded in Salt Lake City, Utah as the Utah Starzz before the league's inaugural 1997 season began; the team moved to San Antonio before the 2003 season after they purchased the team from Larry H. Miller (currently Miller Sports + Entertainment).

 The Stars qualified for the WNBA Playoffs in seven of their twelve years in San Antonio.
 The franchise while in San Antonio was home to many high-quality players such as all-star point guard Becky Hammon, solid power forward Sophia Young, two #1 overall draft picks in Ann Wauters and Kelsey Plum, and seven-foot-two-inch center Margo Dydek.
 In 2008, the Silver Stars went to the WNBA Finals.

 On August 5, 2014, Hammon was hired by the Spurs as an assistant coach, becoming the second female assistant coach in NBA history but the first full-time assistant coach.
 This also made her the first full-time female assistant coach in any of the four major professional sports in North America.

 In October 2017, multiple media reports indicated that SS&E was nearing completion of the sale of the Stars to a group that would move the team to Las Vegas for the 2018 season and beyond.
 The team was sold to MGM Resorts International and moved to Las Vegas prior to the 2018 WNBA season, and is now known as the Las Vegas Aces.